Banks Versus Credit Unions: Which Is Better?

 Avoid National Banks and National Credit Card Companies

-Local banks and credit unions are the way to go.
+National and local credit unions and local banks are the way to go.

 The average consumer should never do business with a national bank or national credit card company.
-Check out your locally owned banks; even better, check out your local credit unions.
+Check out your locally owned banks; even better, check out your local or national credit unions.

 National debit card companies might be OK: read the fine print.

 Customers who have followed the above principles:

 - Have not paid any monthly account fees in decades.

 - Have not paid any check fees in decades.

 - Have not paid any credit or debit card transaction fees in decades.

 - Have always been paid higher interest on their savings.

 - Have always paid lower interest on their loans.